US unemployment falls to 11%, but new shutdowns are underway

 The shutdowns over the past two weeks will be reflected in the July unemployment report, to be released in early August.

-While the job market improved for a second straight month, the Labor Department report showed that the U.S. remains far short of regaining the colossal losses it suffered this spring.
-It has recouped roughly one-third of the 22 million jobs lost.
+While the job market improved in June for a second straight month, the Labor Department report showed that the U.S. has recouped only about one-third of the colossal 22 million jobs lost during the lockdowns this spring.

-The re-closings are keeping layoffs elevated: The number of Americans who sought unemployment benefits fell only slightly last week to 1.4 million, according to another report.
-Though the weekly figure has declined steadily since peaking in March, it is still extraordinarily high by historic standards.
+Layoffs are still running high: The number of Americans who applied for unemployment benefits fell only slightly last week to 1.4 million, according to another report.
+Though the weekly figure has declined steadily since peaking in March, it is still extraordinarily large by historic standards.

 And the total number of people who are drawing jobless benefits remains at a sizable 19 million.

-U.S. job growth in June was driven mainly by companies recalling workers who had been laid off during the widespread business shutdowns across the country in the spring.
+U.S. job growth in June was driven mainly by companies recalling workers who had been laid off during the widespread business shutdowns across the country.

 In an ominous trend contained in the Labor Department report, the number of Americans who said they had lost their jobs permanently rose by 600,000 last month to nearly 2.9 million.

-Many businesses are shutting down for good even though the lockdowns have been largely lifted.
+Many businesses — particularly small ones — are shutting down for good even though the lockdowns have been largely lifted.

+Erik Hurst, an economics professor at the University of Chicago, said many restaurants, bars and gyms can’t survive by operating at half-capacity, and customers are going to be cautious until there is a vaccine.

+“We don’t want to get our hair cut as much as we used to,” Hurst said.
+“We don’t want to go out to eat out as much as we used to.”

 Fred Wellman’s five employees are getting their final paychecks Friday as he closes down his public relations firm.
 He was able to get a small-business loan from the government, but it wasn’t enough.